Have you thought about consolidating your student loans?

-College graduates usually have a 6 month grace period after their graduation where the loan payments do not kick in.
-Once the 6 months are up you are usually required to start paying back all of your student loans.
+College graduates usually have a 6 month grace period after their graduation where the loan payments don’t kick in.
+Once the 6 months are up, you’re usually required to start paying back all of your student loans.
 When college graduates are having issues with repaying their student debt then they have the option of obtaining a debt consolidation loan.

 Many of the readers have been asking me questions.
 Some of the questions I respond to within seconds.
 Others require some research.
 I spent a few hours last night researching tips on debt consolidation loans for college students.

-Debt consolidation loans will simplify your finances
+Debt consolidation loans will simplify your finances.

 Student debt consolidation loans are known for making your debt repayment easier.
 In fact it will also simplify your monthly finances.
 If you have 3 or more separate student loans then this may be too much paper work for your to deal with.
-If you consolidate your student loans you will only have to make one monthly payment.
+If you consolidate your student loans you’ll only have to make one monthly payment.
 You busted your butt for 4 years in college so you deserve some sort of financial buffer as you go through your 20s.

-One interesting piece of information that I learned about student debt consolidation loans is that some Federal loans can not be mixed in and consolidated with certain private loans.
+One interesting piece of information that I learned about student debt consolidation loans is that some federal loans can not be mixed in and consolidated with certain private loans.
 You really can’t find out this information until you fill out your application for the debt consolidation loan.
 Just be warned ahead of time and don’t expect the student debt consolidation loan to be your almighty savior.

-Debt consolidation is not ideal for everyone
+Debt consolidation is not ideal for everyone.

 Consolidating student loans is ideal for those that are struggling to make their monthly payments and losing sleep over the issue.
 If you have a steady income and you are fairly aggressive with your student debt repayment then you should continue on this track instead of consolidating your student loans.
 Further reading on if you should do a debt consolidation loan.